kianho/combine-rsgau/python-workshop-flyer/COMBINE-python-workshop-flyer.md

 ### Workshop Description

-In this workshop, we provide a hands-on introduction to the fundamentals of Python and its data processing features through worked-examples involving bioinformatics datasets.
+In this workshop, we provide a hands-on introduction to the fundamentals of Python programming language ([python.org](http://www.python.org)) and its data processing features through worked-examples involving bioinformatics datasets.

 Upon completion of the workshop, you will have gained a foundational proficiency in Python, enabling you to use some of its powerful (and